mbeckdev/mbeckdev/README.md

 ### Hi there 👋
 🌱 I'm currently learning JavaScript.
 I'm working through The Odin Project because I hear they have awesome JavaScript projects.

-🔭 Latest exciting project: (restaurant-page) https://mbeckdev.github.io/restaurant-page/ A kabob restaurant made using webpack
+🔭 Latest exciting project: (to-do list) https://mbeckdev.github.io/to-do-list/ A CRUD project that saves your todo list that uses webpack, localStorage, HTML, CSS, and JavaScript, and a third party library 'date-fns'

 ⚡ Fun fact: I designed and 3D printed stands for the legs of my desk.
 Now my chair fits under the desk and doesn't bump into it!